Adult Dinner Tour #2 – East Burke| 09.30.18

 East Burke has become a hub for outdoor enthusiast.
 The introduction of Kingdom Trails has brought mountain bikers from all over the country to East Burke, making this old ski town a four season destination.

-Summer time bikers, sight seers, hikers, and back road travelers find their way naturally to East Burke.
-Autumn fills the town with leaf peepers as the colors here are magnificent.
-The roads through the Burke area take you to the tops of hills and mountains for spectacular color filled vistas.
+Even through the winter, bikers, sight seers, back road travelers, and skiiers find their way naturally to East Burke.
 Once snow flies, this area of Vermont’s Northeast Kingdom becomes a snow lovers dream.
 Skiing, snowboarding, snowmobiling, and numerous outdoor events keep this town busy through those long months of white.

-To accommodate those enthusiasts whose hunger has been sharpened by the fresh air, local restaurants have congregated at the trail head (the bike trail that is) – making East Burke the perfect place for an adult dinner tour no matter the season (What is an ‘adult dinner’?)
+To accommodate those enthusiasts whose hunger has been sharpened by the fresh air, local restaurants have popped up close together – making East Burke the perfect place for an adult dinner tour no matter the season (What is an ‘adult dinner’?)

 Take the East Burke Dinner Tour